 Every year, the Ombudsman for Short-Term Insurance releases it's annual report on how satisfied clients are with the manner in which insurers handle their claims, as well as tracking disputes between the two.
 Car claims generally represent a massive chunk of the complaints which the Ombud handles each and every year, and some 75% of these claims are due to accidents.

-So, insurance companies and their clients don’t always see eye to eye.
-We took a look at the top disputes between the insurer and the insured, according to the Ombudsman reports.
+Let's take a look at the top disputes between the insurer and the insured, according to recent Ombudsman reports.

 It’s also smart to keep copies of these outside of your home, just in case they are damaged in a fire or taken during a burglary.

 In order to manage the risks involved with drunk driving, some insurance companies have even implemented ‘take me home’ type services.
 If one were to look at the DUI statistics of car accidents in South Africa, though, it becomes clear that we have a serious problem.

-CompareGuru knows what's good - you'll never need another insurance comparison tool again!
+CompareGuru knows what's good.
+You'll never need another insurance comparison tool again!

 CompareGuru has you covered.